 A columnist for Fibromyalgia News Today recently took to social media to see if any other fibromyalgia sufferers were dealing with joint pain.
-The result was that she discovered many were suffering from conditions such as frozen shoulder, TMJ dysfunction, and bursitis of the hip, shoulder, and elbow.
+As a result, she discovered that many are suffering from conditions such as frozen shoulder, TMJ dysfunction, and bursitis of the hip, shoulder, and elbow.
 What is the connection between fibromyalgia, these particular joint disorders, and a small bone at the base of the skull?

 At the base of the skull, where the spinal cord meets the brainstem, is the Atlas (C1 vertebra).
 This vital setting – filled with nerves that extend to the ends of the body, blood vessels that carry blood to the brain, and other soft tissue – is often the location of a specific misalignment that can have far reaching effects.
 How is fibromyalgia potentially related to an Atlas subluxation?